beingsebi/wordle-game/README.md

 *    comment line 36 (ctypes.windll ... )
 *    comment line 47 (root.iconbitmap('ico.ico'))

-#### the _stats.txt (solutii.txt) file was obtained by running get_stats.cpp
-#### the precomputed.txt file is used to store the second guesses if the first guess was TAREI and is obtained by running get_precomputed.cpp
 # Statistics
 * 11454 possible answers
 * 4.0103 average guesses if played only using the helper